-Any student against whom disciplinary action has been taken, or who has been found guilty of academic misconduct, will not be deemed to be in good standing with Newman University.
+Any student against whom disciplinary action has been taken, or who has been found guilty of a breach of academic integrity, will not be deemed to be in good standing with Newman University.
 Students who have persistently ignored requests to attend discussions on their progress, or ignored the requirements of previous boards, may also be deemed not in good standing and may not be offered the opportunity to resit.